sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     the same application in PCF.
 How is it done?

--   We know that when we are running pal-tracker app locally, Spring Boot creates a `DataSource` bean from the environment-variable provided database credentials, which is then used to create `JdbcTemplate` bean.
-Now when we deploy the same application to PCF, somehow different `DataSource` bean gets created from database credentials from the VCAP_SERVICES.
+-   We know that when we are running pal-tracker app locally, Spring Boot auto-configures a `DataSource` bean from the environment-variable provided database credentials, which is then used to auto-configure `JdbcTemplate` bean.
+Now when we deploy the same application to PCF, somehow different `DataSource` bean gets auto-configured from database credentials from the VCAP_SERVICES.
     How does PCF do this?

     See [Configuring Service Connections for Spring](https://docs.run.pivotal.io/buildpacks/java/configuring-service-connections/spring-service-bindings.html)

+-   Suppose I have some VCAP_SERVICES environment variables that I need to read in my Spring Boot application, is there any helper utility?

+    (See the following for a clue https://stackoverflow.com/questions/50456365/how-to-inject-user-provided-vcap-services-in-spring-boot)

 -   *What is Spring cloud connector for?
     (Answer: Spring Cloud Connectors provides a simple abstraction